Affect Dynamics in Relationships (ADR) Lab: https://adrlab.weebly.com/.

-Lixian Cui is an Assistant Professor of Psychology at NYU Shanghai, a core faculty in the NYU-ECNU Institute for Social Development and a faculty affiliate in the Department of Applied Psychology, NYU Steinhardt School of Culture, Education, and Human Development, and the Center for Research on Culture, Development and Education (CRCDE) at NYU.
+Lixian Cui is an Assistant Professor of Psychology at NYU Shanghai, a faculty affiliate in the NYU-ECNU Institute for Social Development at NYU Shanghai, also in the Department of Applied Psychology, NYU Steinhardt School of Culture, Education, and Human Development, and in the Center for Research on Culture, Development and Education (CRCDE) at NYU.
 Prior to joining NYU Shanghai, he was a Postdoctoral Research Fellow in the Department of Psychology at the University of Toronto.
-He holds a PhD from Oklahoma State University, a M.S. from Sun Yat-sen University, and a B.S. from Southwest China Normal University.
+He holds a Ph.D. from Oklahoma State University, a M.S. from Sun Yat-sen University, and a B.S. from Southwest China Normal University.
+His

-Professor Cui's research focuses on child and adolescent social and emotional development in various contexts, with a focus on emotion temporal dynamics (e.g., anger, sadness, empathy, guilt) and stress psychophysiology (e.g., respiratory sinus arrhythmia, skin conductance, heart rate, cortisol) during social interactions.
-Cui is also interested in emotion socialization in family, school, peer, and cultural contexts, focusing on the impacts of parenting, classroom climate, peer relationships, and cultural values.
-A second line of Cui’s research concerns mental health and family dynamics among LGBT population in China context, including topics such as coming out, gay family types, and LGBT parenting.
+Professor Cui’s research focuses on child and adolescent social and emotional development in various contexts, with a focus on emotion socialization in family, school, peer, and cultural contexts.
+Particularly, Cui is interested in physiological measures of stress and emotion (e.g., respiratory sinus arrhythmia, skin conductance, heart rate, cortisol) during social interactions.
+A second line of Cui’s research concerns mental health and family dynamics among LGBT youth and young adults.
 His work has appeared in prestigious scientific journals such as Child Development, Emotion, Journal of Abnormal Child Psychology, Journal of Family Psychology, the Journal of Early Adolescence, and Parenting: Science and Practice.

-Cui is an ad hoc reviewer for the Journal of Personality and Social Psychology, Child Development, Journal of Abnormal Child Psychology, Journal of Research on Adolescence, Infant and Child Development, Merrill-Palmer Quarterly, the Journal of Early Adolescence, and British Journal of Developmental Psychology among others.
-He is a member of Society for Research on Adolescence (SRA), and Society for Research in Child Development (SRCD), and also a member of review panels for both SRA and SRCD biennial meetings.
+Cui is an ad hoc reviewer for the Child Development, Developmental Science, Journal of Abnormal Child Psychology, Journal of Research on Adolescence, Journal of Adolescence, Biological Psychology, Developmental Psychobiology, Infant and Child Development, Journal of Personality and Social Psychology, among others.
+He is a member of Society for Research on Adolescence (SRA), and Society for Research in Child Development (SRCD).
 He has also been a reviewer for American Psychological Association (APA) Division 44 student research awards.

 - Cui, L., & Morris, A. S. (2017).
 Parenting and child adjustment.
 In A. E. Wenzel (Ed.), The Sage Encyclopedia of abnormal and clinical psychology.
 Thousand Oaks, CA: Sage.